borisyankov/rulespal/data/rulebooks/the_7th_citadel_rulebook.md

 ## Easily forgotten golden rules

 1. Any *Adventure* card whose numbox (on the back) is associated with a *White Flag* icon is linked to a specific scenario or card.
 You must take it over any other if the pictograph inside the *Flag* icon matches that of the scenario you are playing, or can be seen on another card you possess.
-Otherwise, you may not take it and you must take another card (bearing the same number) with the *Black Flag* shape.
+Otherwise, you may not take it and you must take another card (bearing the same number) with the *Blank Flag* shape.

 2. When an action is mandatory, all characters on the same *Terrain* card as the player who revealed it **must** get involved in the action.
 The involved characters choose which of them is the active player.